 The claimant had had a large amount of time off work as a result of his injuries, for which he only received statutory sick pay.

 The claimant had initially acted for himself until September 2012 when he sought the assistance of Thomson Snell & Passmore.
-Dominique Parker was able to obtain a settlement of £22,000 for the claimant to compensate him for his pain, suffering and loss of amenity, plus his loss of earnings.
+The team were able to obtain a settlement of £22,000 for the claimant to compensate him for his pain, suffering and loss of amenity, plus his loss of earnings.